ryantmer/Sync-for-Toodledo/README.md

 Sync-for-Toodledo
 =================

 App to sync Toodledo with Blackberry 10.
-See details at http://www.mahler.ca/syncfortoodledo, or download it at http://appworld.blackberry.com/webstore/content/59942234!
+Downlad it at http://appworld.blackberry.com/webstore/content/59942234, or see http://mahler.ca/projects for more of my stuff.